 One final tip to remember is that days are shorter in the winter season.
 Check when sunrise and sunset will be on the day you plan to hike, and then try to avoid hiking in the dark (but bring a headlamp or flashlight plus extra batteries with you anyway, just in case you're out later than you planned).

 What to Wear & Bring

-According to the New York State Department of Environmental Conservation (DEC), the following items are essential to wear and bring on a winter hike:
+According to the DEC, the following items are essential to wear and bring on a winter hike:

 - Waterproof Outer Wear